 Gro More Good outdoor learning activities for kids

-Ideas to keep kids learning and active during school closures this spring
+Ideas to keep kids learning and active all year long

 Dig into our Gro More Good activities

 Spring is the perfect time to take your child’s learning outdoors and into your own backyard or garden.
 And now more than ever, we all could use a little fresh air and sunshine to rejuvenate our spirits.

 Gro More Good Learning Activities is a series of 72 free lessons focused on the four seasons of a garden.
 Each activity is fun, hands-on and perfect for getting your kids outside, exploring and learning.
 The activities are based on early childhood education best practices and developed in partnership with the Smithsonian Early Enrichment Center.

 The Gro More Good Learning Activities were a collaborative effort between The Scotts Miracle-Gro Foundation, The Hagedorn Family Foundation, and the Smithsonian Early Enrichment Center.

 Lessons are designed for three levels.
 Tiny Gardeners (Infants and Toddlers), Growing Gardeners (PreK and Kindergarten), and Garden Guides (Grades 1 to 3).
 However, lessons can be expanded and used with any age group.

 Lessons are designed around the seasons of a garden.
 Each season provides a different opportunity to interact with the garden.

 Lessons were written by early childhood experts at the Smithsonian Early Enrichment Center (SEEC), the early childhood school located inside the Smithsonian museums in Washington, DC.